Rustom (film): Plot

-The next day, Rustom is declared not guilty by the judge and the jury.
-Rustom and Cynthia walk out of the court with their heads held up high.
-The film ends with the Rustom and Cynthia couple on vacation after getting all Bakshi's commission money that Rustom got from Bakshi (involved in the deal at high level) for cutting the tape half.
-Rustom learned the result of the purchase after reading in the local newspaper about the carrier arriving in India in a robust condition, just as he had wished.
+The next day, the jury's decision of Rustom being not guilty is declared by the judge teary-eyed.
+Rustom and Cynthia walk out of the court with their heads held high.
+The film ends with Rustom and Cynthia on a vacation after getting all of the commission that Rustom earned from Bakshi, who later committed suicide in fear of facing trials and treason (involved in the deal at high level) for cutting the tape half.
+Rustom learned the purchase result after reading in the local newspaper about the new carrier arriving in India (in reference to INS Vikrant) in a robust condition, just as he had wished.